Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Results

-Finally, we validated the effectiveness of our medical-aware token reduction strategy for processing 3D and video data.
-This approach maintained nearly identical performance on surgical video benchmarks with a 55\% reduction in tokens, while experiencing only minimal degradation on 3D benchmarks (M3D, 3D-RAD; Fig.~\ref{fig:efficiency}i, Extended Fig.~\ref{fig:enxtended3_aba_efficiency}a-b).
-This efficiency was critical for feasible training, with Hulu-Med-7B/32B costing approximately 4,100/38,000 GPU hours (Extended Fig.~\ref{fig:enxtended3_aba_efficiency}c), making such models more accessible to academic and industrial practitioners.
+\textbf{Token reduction for efficiency.} We further validated the medical-aware token reduction strategy for 3D and video inputs.
+With approximately 55\% fewer visual tokens, performance on surgical video benchmarks was effectively unchanged, and degradation on 3D benchmarks (M3D, 3D-RAD) was minimal (Fig.~\ref{fig:efficiency}i, Extended Fig.~\ref{fig:enxtended3_aba_efficiency}a-b).
+This efficiency was critical for practical training: Hulu-Med-7B/32B required roughly 4,100/38,000 GPU-hours on 80G memory GPUs (Extended Fig.~\ref{fig:enxtended3_aba_efficiency}c), improving accessibility for both academic and industrial use.